ashwnacharya/LearnPythonTheHardWay/README.md

-# LearnPythonTheHardWay
+I am learning python.
-Learning python the hard way.
+The hard way.
+Yes.
+The HARD way.
+I am hardcodre like that.